aaslun/Sightings/readme.txt

 * you're blogging about the latest trip you took to a city or a nice place where you've been on vacation
 * you want to give directions to someone about something connected to what you are writing

-You can probably come up with other useful ways to use Sightings!
+You can surely come up with other useful ways to use Sightings!

 Requirements: